laughingclouds/gem5-forbidden-knowledge/Gem5 Fun Facts.md

 Emoji's for example.

 So get this.
 If you put an emoji in your local gem5's `README.md`, you will break the build process.

+> This was actually discovered by a friend who was building a gem5 project we were working on.
+I had made changes to the README and some other file.
+The project wouldn't build.
+It took us an embarrassingly long amount of time to figure out what went wrong.